-Unless you're paying cash for a new property, you'll need to consider financing.
-AgTrust Farm Credit was established in 1917 as part of the nationwide Farm Credit System.
+Lone Star Ag Credit was established in 1917 as part of the nationwide Farm Credit System.
 The Farm Credit System was established by Congress in 1916 to provide farmers and ranchers with a reliable source of credit during good times and bad.

 You don't have to be a farmer or a rancher to take advantage of our lending system, though.
-Any person or legal entity who is purchasing rural real estate (land outside the city or within a town of 2,500 people or less) is eligible to apply for a loan from AgTrust Farm Credit.
-Another bonus of using AgTrust Farm Credit versus a traditional bank is that you're more than a customer with AgTrust Farm Credit.
-AgTrust Farm Credit is an agricultural cooperative that shares our earnings with our customer-owners through a cash patronage program.
+Any person or legal entity who is purchasing rural real estate (land outside the city or within a town of 2,500 people or less) is eligible to apply for a loan from Lone Star Ag Credit.

+Another bonus of using Lone Star Ag Credit versus a traditional bank is that you're more than a customer with Lone Star Ag Credit.
+Lone Star Ag Credit is an agricultural cooperative that shares our earnings with our customer-stockholders through a cash patronage program.
 The greater our earnings, the more patronage dividends we are able to return to our eligible stockholders.